Computing Internships

 Eligibility for Computing Internships will be assessed based on a student’s current program at the time of application.
 Students must enroll in one of the eligible programs while students are applying for the Computing Internship and must remain enrolled in one of the eligible programs when undertaking the Computing Internship if they secure a placement.

 Eligibility will also be reassessed prior to enrolment in the Computing Internship.
-Therefore, students must be enrolled in one of the eligible programs and meet all conditions, including the successful completion of any prerequisite courses, if applicable.
+This means students must, at that time, be enrolled in an eligible program and continue to meet all requirements, including the successful completion of any applicable prerequisite courses.

 Undergraduate eligibility criteria

-To be considered for an internship position, you will need to check you have met the requisites.
-Please see Advanced Computing Internship - COMP4820:
+To be eligible to be considered for the Advanced Computing Internship - COMP4820:

-- you will need to be studying a Bachelor of Advanced Computing (4716)
+- You must be studying a Bachelor of Advanced Computing

-- you will need to have successfully completed COMP2100 and COMP2120 and 12 units of 3000 COMP courses
+- You must have successfully completed COMP2100 and 12 units of 3000 level COMP courses

-- you will need to have space in your program to accommodate a 12-unit Internship (i.e. COMP or University Elective Space) without overloading, in a single semester (not across two semesters)
+- You must have space in your program to accommodate a 12-unit internship without overloading, in a single semester (not across two semesters)

-If you have completed or are planning to undertake COMP3500 (TechLauncher), please seek program advice from your Program Convener before applying to undertake the Computing Internship.
+If you have completed or are planning to undertake COMP3500, please seek program advice from your Program Convener before applying to undertake the Computing Internship.

 Postgraduate eligibility criteria